Jan van Eyck: Secular portraits

-The stone parapet at the base of the canvas of Léal Souvenir is painted as if to simulate marked or scarred stone and contains three separate layers of inscriptions, each rendered in an illusionistic manner, giving the impression they are chiseled onto stone. van Eyck often set the inscriptions as if in the sitters voice, so that they "appear to be speaking".
+The stone parapet at the base of the canvas of Léal Souvenir is painted as if to simulate marked or scarred stone and bears three layers of inscriptions, each rendered in an illusionistic manner, giving the impression they are chiseled onto stone. van Eyck often set the inscriptions as if in the sitter's voice, so that they "appear to be speaking".
 Examples include the Portrait of Jan de Leeuw which reads ...
 Jan de [Leeuw], who first opened his eyes on the Feast of St Ursula [21 October], 1401.
 Now Jan van Eyck has painted me, you can see when he began it.
 1436.
 In Portrait of Margaret van Eyck of 1439 the lettering acclaims My husband Johannes completed me in the year 1439 on 17 June, at the age of 33.
 As I can.

 Hands play a special significance in van Eyck's painting.
-In his early portraits the sitters are often shown holding objects indicative of their profession.
-The man in Léal Souvenir may have been a legal professional as he holds a scroll resembling a legal document.
+In his early portraits, the sitters are often shown holding objects emblematic of their profession.
+The small scroll—possibly a legal document—in the right hand of the man in Léal Souvenir suggests that he may have practiced law.

-The Arnolfini Portrait of 1432 is filled with illusionism and symbolism, as is the 1435 Madonna of Chancellor Rolin, commissioned to display Rolin's power, influence and piety.
+The Arnolfini Portrait of 1432 is filled with symbolism, as is the 1435 Madonna of Chancellor Rolin, commissioned to display Rolin's power, influence and piety.